Frequent motorists in the Philippines will remember that it takes one to two hours to drive from Makati to Balintawak in Quezon City.

 Skyway 3 has remained toll free as SMC completes opening of new ramps.
 Transport officials are conducting public consultations to fix toll fee charges.
 The proposed toll fee for Class 1 vehicles traveling from Buendia in Makati to NLEX Balintawak is around 274 pesos.

-It is the latest phase of The Skyway, a 29-km stretch of elevated expressway that connects North Luzon Expressway (NLEX) and the South Luzon Expressway (SLEX).
+It is the latest phase of The Skyway, a 29-km stretch of the elevated expressway that connects North Luzon Expressway (NLEX) and the South Luzon Expressway (SLEX).
 “It’s wonderful that I can now drive from my Alabang home to the New Clark City in less than two hours,” remarks a member of the American Chamber of Commerce in Manila.
 “It’s a smooth drive and travel time is predictable too.”

 Some commuters find personal satisfaction.
 “Aside from cutting travel time, the experience of driving through Skyway 3, from a passenger’s perspective, is quite unique,” says Cristine Ramirez.
 “You see the same city scape from a different vantage point.
 Now you take notice of the buildings and landmarks in a new angle.
 You can even challenge yourself to identify landmarks you’re used to seeing on ground level.
 It’s interesting.”